 Reviewed by: Lisa Donaldson, APD, M.Nutr&Diet, B.Edu

 We’ve all been there, you feel like you’re doing everything right, but for some damn reason, you aren’t losing weight.
-If you’re pulling out your hair trying to get your body to match your expectations, this list may provide some light and help you make the necessary changes.
+If you’re pulling out your hair trying to get your body to match your expectations.
+Then, this list may provide some light and help you make the necessary changes.

 1. Fad Diets